KevinShek/Character_and_Colour_Recognition_For_2_Square_Targets/README.md

 You can find the target detection inside the **main.py**.

 To run the code type into the command line / Terminal the following command: ```python main.py```

-# Issue
-  <li>It is only able to detect the a single square target per frame/image.</li>

 # Dependency
 You can use the requirement.txt for an ease of installing the following python packages.